alcantarar/ASB_Tutorial/README.md

 To download MATLAB go [here](https://www.mathworks.com/downloads/).

 ### Python
-We will be using Python 3.6 with the Anaconda distribution.
+We recommending using Python 2.7, 3.5, 3.6, or 3.7 with the Anaconda distribution.
 This is a large package that includes many of the base functions and IDE's that are very common to Python.
+If any of these versions of Python are not alredy installed on your computer, you may also consider installing it via [Miniconda](https://docs.conda.io/en/latest/miniconda.html), a minimal installer for conda.

-To download the Anaconda distribution, go [here](https://www.anaconda.com/products/individual) and choose your installer near the bottom.
+To download the full Anaconda distribution, go [here](https://www.anaconda.com/products/individual) and choose your installer near the bottom.
 Anaconda comes with a few possible IDE's, we prefer VScode but you can use whichever to edit the scripts and run them.

+### R
+We will be R using version 3.6, and highly recommend following this tutorial with R in [RStudio](https://rstudio.com/).

 # ONLY DO THIS IF YOU'RE ASSIGNED GROUP LEADER
 ## 4. Creating the Git Repository for your group.